veit/python-basics-tutorial/docs/libs/templating/cruft.rst

 To see if a project has missed a template update, you can easily call ``cruft check``.
-If the project is out of date, an error and exit code 1 will be returned. ``cruft check`` can also be added to :doc:`jupyter-tutorial:productive/git/pre-commit` and CI pipelines to ensure projects don’t become unintentionally stale.
+If the project is out of date, an error and exit code 1 will be returned. ``cruft check`` can also be added to :ref:`jupyter-tutorial:pre-commit-framework` and CI pipelines to ensure projects don’t become unintentionally stale.

 Linking an existing project
 ---------------------------